 • Medical conditions

 Some dog food delivery services offer customization quizzes designed by veterinarians to determine the right ingredient ratios and portion sizes for your pup.
-Ollie’s quiz asks several questions, including your dog’s age, weight, activity level, and more.
+Ollie’s quiz asks several questions about your dog’s age, weight, activity level, and more.

 Protein in Dog Food

-The AAFCO recommends a minimum amount of protein in dog food.
-But the amount amount and quality differ greatly between brands.
+The AAFCO recommends a minimum amount of protein in dog food, but the amount and quality differ greatly between brands.
 Some brands create human-grade dog food, which must be USDA-approved human-grade.
 Other brands create shelf-stable dog food with protein from who knows where.

 Food for animals doesn’t require FDA pre-market approval, but it must follow the rules: